 Limestone landscapes of the Yorkshire Dales : 4 night photography workshop

 The geology of the Yorkshire Dales is predominantly limestone - an environment that is fascinating, both for the shapes and structures formed over many centuries as well as for the natural habitat it provides - there is always something new to be seen, some marvel to be found.
 Some of the best limestone pavements in the country can be found here in the Dales, typically set against a wonderful backdrop of rolling terrain, with Yorkshire's highest peaks often visible beyond.
 Whilst it may be a rock lovers dream, there is far more to it than amazing geology, with a wonderful mixture of woodland, lone trees and smaller plants thriving here.
 We also are in close proximity to a selection of rivers and streams, complete with the odd spectacular waterfall.
 As well as this, an abundance of manmade attractions from times past, such as stone field barns, dry stone walls, quaint bridges and the remains of a once thriving mining industry.

-We will be based in a comfortable and newly refurbished hotel in Clapham, right on the doorstep of many of the most spectacular locations; but we will also venture further afield in the Dales to make the most of the winter light and any remnant autumn colour.
+We will be based in the lovely Racehorses Hotel in Kettlewell, a charming village and right on the doorstep of many spectacular locations; but we will also venture further afield in the Dales to make the most of the autumn light and colour.
 In the evenings or during any less favourable weather, we plan to look at some of our images, comparing how we all see the landscape and also exploring the many ways in which we can interpret and process our work.